wfp/editorial-guide/04-content-punctuation.md

 The hyphen is used in writing compound words which, without the hyphen, would be ambiguous, hard to read or overly long.
 Here, more than anywhere else in the whole field of punctuation, there is room for individual taste and judgement; nevertheless, certain principles may be identified.
 These are:]

 * Above all, strive for clarity
-* Don't use a hypen unless it's necessary
+* Don't use a hyphen unless it's necessary
 * Where possible, follow established usage.

 On this last point, consult a good dictionary